JJ/hoborg/text/text.md

 that, he didn't stay in a single place, but kept moving all over the map.
 Along with a circus.

 "A circus?"
 I asked.
-"What's his act?
+"What's its act?
 Bite chicken heads off?"
 I asked them.

 "As far as we know, it could bite the head of something considerably bigger than a chicken."
 Talking-guy said, while Fists-means-business